 A colectivo from Playa to Tulum costs 50 pesos one way and will drop you off near the bus station in the central part of Tulum town.

 To travel back from Tulum to Playa del Carmen, simply navigate to the same place you are dropped off and repeat the process.
 Colectivos run between Playa and Tulum until about 11 pm.

 Getting to Tulum’s Hotel Zone and the Tulum Beaches

-If you want to take a taxi from central Playa del Carmen to Tulum town, expect to pay around 600 to 650 pesos.
-More, if you want to go to the southern beaches or hotel zone.
+Expect to pay around 600 to 650 pesos for a taxi from Playa del Carmen to Tulum.
+But it’ll be more if you want to go to the southern beaches or hotel zone.

 Tours to Tulum

 It’s unlikely you’ll find a tour that just goes to Tulum for the day.
 But, some of the day trips that go to Tulum or Coba ruins – or the nearby cenotes – also include some free time in Tulum town.

 If you do book a tour, make sure you know exactly what is and isn’t included in the price.

 And, remember, that you can normally haggle on the price of a tour – just make sure you’re clear about being in dollars or pesos.
 It can be confusing as both pesos and dollars use $.
 And, USD is often quoted for higher prices to make it seem less expensive (with a smaller number)

 > > > RELATED POST: Travelling from Cancun to Tulum?
 You’ll need this complete guide for all your transport options!